Dr Rachel Johnson

 - Website: Academia.edu profile | Twitter | LinkedIn | ORCID | White Rose

-I am currently a Postdoctoral Fellow and Associate Lecturer at the University of Leeds, specialising in film exhibition and curation, film festivals, migration cinema and Italian cinema.
+I am Lecturer in Film Studies, specialising in film exhibition and curation, film festivals, migration cinema and Italian cinema.
 I am primarily interested in institutions of cinema, their influence over the meaning of film, and how the production of these meanings may contribute to reinforce or challenge dominant cultural ideas.
-While my previous research focuses on European, competitive film festivals’ construction of notions of artistic value, humanist politics and geopolitical space, I am currently researching the ways in which film exhibition and curation might challenge or reinforce dominant discourses about migration.
+While my previous research focuses on European, competitive film festivals’ construction of notions of artistic value, humanist politics and geopolitical space, I am currently researching the ways in which film exhibition and curation might challenge or reinforce dominant discourses about migration and/or displacement.

 I have recently explored the question of exhibition, cinema and migration through the case study of “artivist” migration film, Iuventa, in the project “Challenging National and Social Imaginaries through Cinematic Art” (PI: Alessio Baldini).
 Alessio and I organized a film screening of Iuventa + Q&A with the film’s director, Michele Cinque, a masterclass with undergraduate students and the director, and a roundtable discussion reflecting on the realities of Mediterranean migration and the ways in which film can intervene – or empower us to intervene – in such realities.
 In a conference paper and forthcoming article, Alessio and I also investigate the activist strategies that have characterised the filming and distribution of Iuventa, including its cultivation of a “receptive vulnerability” through film screenings in activist and pedagogic settings.

 I am developing research into the ways in which cinematic instutions have, and can, engage with the themes of race and migration through two projects.
-The first of these is a masterclass with the London Migration Film Festival, in which the festival’s founders reflect on their experiences of creating, and curating, a festival dedicated to migration.
-We also discuss the relationship between curation and research – the ways in which curating migration cinema enables one to explore and reflect on the relationship between cinematic institutions, audiences and refugee activism.
-Meanwhile, I have recently begun a post-doctoral project entitled “Film exhibition, race and migration in Leeds, 1957-1998”, conducted in collaboration with the Brotherton Special Collections.
+The first of these is a series of masterclasses with curators of migration film festivals, in which participants are invited to reflect on their experiences of creating, and curating, a festival dedicated to migration.
+The series has had its first pilot event, a masterclass with the London Migration Film Festival, held in July 2021.
+You can read the event report here.
+Meanwhile, I recently completed a post-doctoral project entitled “Film exhibition, race and migration in Leeds, 1957-1998”, conducted in collaboration with the Brotherton Special Collections.
 In this project I analyse archival material from the Special Collections to investigate the ways in which Leeds-based film institutions have engaged with race and migration over the last 60 years.
-Both of these projects aim to not only produce knowledge about the various ways cinematic institutions have re-inscribed and/or challenged racial and migration politics, but to open a discussion about the ways they might effectively intervene in these politics in future.
+Both of these projects aim to not only produce knowledge about the various ways cinematic institutions have re-inscribed and/or challengedthe politics of race and migration, but to open a discussion about the ways they might effectively intervene in these politics in future.

 Chapters in peer-reviewed edited collections